wp-cli/restful/README.md

     | taxonomy | post_tag                                                          |
     +----------+-------------------------------------------------------------------+

 There are many things wp-rest-cli can't yet do.
-Please [review the issue backlog](https://github.com/danielbachhuber/wp-rest-cli/issues), and open a new issue if you don't see your question already listed.
+Please [review the issue backlog](https://github.com/danielbachhuber/wp-rest-cli/issues), and open a new issue if you can't find an exising issue for your topic.

+## Installing

+wp-rest-cli requires the latest nightly version of WP-CLI.
+Update with `wp cli update --nightly`.

+Once you've done so, you can install wp-rest-cli with `wp package install danielbachhuber/wp-rest-cli`.

+## Contributing

+Code and ideas are more than welcome.
+Please [open an issue](https://github.com/danielbachhuber/wp-rest-cli/issues) with questions, feedback, and violent dissent.
+Pull requests are expected to include test coverage.